Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

 nve1       10010      N/A              Up         L2CP  10    CLI N/A
 ```

-Lets check our bridge doamin to make sure that G2 vlan 10 is mapping to evpn like we exspect
+Let's check our bridge domain to make sure that G2 VLAN 10 is mapping to EVPN as we expect:
 ```
 Cloud-Edge#show bridge-domain 10
 Bridge-domain 10 (2 ports in all)